-Since the last AGM held on 19 September 2020, the Board met 6 times.
-The Board reviewed performance reports, including analysis of major issues on membership services, academic relations, professional development, professional practices and financial reports.
+Since the last AGM held on 4 September 2021, the Board met seven (7) times.
+The Board reviewed The Institute's Strategy and Budget document, financial performance reports, including analysis of major issues on membership services, academic relations, professional development, professional practices, and financial reports.
 The attendance record at Board meetings is provided in the relevant report.
 All Board members have access to the Secretariat of The Institute to fulfil their roles and responsibilities as Board members.

-The Board receives financial and operational reports from the Secretariat on a bi-monthly basis, which provide a comprehensive review and analysis of the business operations and financial issues.
+The Board receives financial and operational reports from the Secretariat on a bi-monthly basis, which provide a comprehensive review and analysis of the business operations and financial matters.